zghonda/swiss-food-composition/README.md

 ## Introduction

+No one asks about the food provenance and an
 Food And Agriculture Organization of the United Nations (FAOSTAT) supplies worldwide reliable data covering many topics: from food security to investment.
 FAOSTAT is composed of around 75 different datasets enabling us to draw the data story with the help of the Eaternity database.
-For the food carbon emissions data, we had access Eaternity database that was offered to us by Manuel Klarmann, founder & CEO of the eponym project.
-We deeply thank him for this contribution to our project.

 ## Food balance